cybercongress/cybercongress/blog/releases/gol-rules/game-of-links.tex.md

 - To carry out publicly incentivized testing of [cyberd](https://github.com/cybercongress/cyberd) and [Ethereum contracts](https://github.com/cybercongress/aragon-claim-app) before mainnet launch
 - To demonstrate the search, with the use of an experimental knowledge graph filled with useful cyberlinks
 - To distribute up to 6% of CYB tokens to the validators who will participate in pre-genesis takeoff donations.
 The amount is dependent on the number of donated ATOMs
-- To distribute up to 4% of CYB tokens to the participants of 7 disciplines of the game, depending on how many participants win against cyber/~Congress
+- To distribute up to 4% of CYB tokens to the participants of 7 disciplines of the game, depending on how many participants win against cyber\~Congress

 ## Provision for the Game